RedHatInsights/insights-core/docs/customtut_parsers.rst

     def test_sshd_corner_cases():
         """
-        Here we test any corner cases for behaviour we expect to deal with in the parser but doesn't make a good example.
+        Here we test any corner cases for behavior we expect to deal with in the parser but doesn't make a good example.
         """
         config = SshDConfig(context_wrap(SSHD_DOCS_EXAMPLE))